Year 3

 The English learning program focuses on developing literacy, language and thinking skills.

-Learning activities include deconstructing and constructing specific text types.
-Throughout the four week modules, increasingly complex punctuation and sentence structures are developed.
+Learning activities include constructing and deconstructing different text types.
+Throughout the four-week modules, increasingly complex punctuation and sentence structures are developed.

-Students will draw upon prior knowledge to practise and extend what they have learnt to consolidate both ‘learning to read and write’ and ‘reading and writing to learn’.
+Students utilise prior knowledge to practise and extend what they have learnt to consolidate both ‘learning to read and write’ and ‘reading and writing to learn’.

 Mathematics

-The Year 3 Mathematics learning program emphasises the meaning and purpose of mathematics and how it is relevant and applicable to daily life.
+The Year 3 Mathematics learning program emphasises the purpose of mathematics and how it is relevant to daily life.

-Students undertake activities to construct and develop key understandings in number and algebra, measurement and geometry and statistics and probability.
-Tasks have been developed to help you support your child to engage through questioning, investigating, reasoning and problem-solving.
+Students undertake activities to construct and develop key understandings in number, algebra, measurement, geometry, statistics and probability.
+The activities enable students to engage with their learning through questioning, investigating, reasoning and problem-solving.

-As part of VSV enrolment, your child will have access to Mathletics to supplement the Year 3 Mathematics program.
+As part of VSV enrolment, all students have free access to Mathletics to supplement the Year 3 Mathematics program.

 Humanities and Arts

-Humanities and Arts is an integrated curriculum using inquiry-based approaches to learning.
-Humanities topics include Civics and Citizenship, History, and Geography.
-Arts includes Visual Arts, Media Arts, Dance, Drama, and Music.
-Humanities and Arts modules support students to investigate, extend, create, perform and demonstrate the outcomes for these subjects.
+Humanities and Arts uses an integrated curriculum inquiry-based approach to learning.
+Humanities includes Civics and Citizenship, History and Geography.
+Arts includes Visual Arts, Media Arts, Dance, Drama and Music.
+The Humanities and Arts modules support students to investigate, extend, create, perform and demonstrate the outcomes for these subjects.

 Science, Design and Technologies

-The Science, Design and Technologies program enables your child to develop scientific language, concepts and processes.
-This includes the practices used to develop scientific knowledge, the contribution of science to our culture and society, and its applications in our daily lives.
-This course helps build scientific skills to investigate, design, experiment, document and communicate their solutions and understandings in highly visual, digital formats.
+The Science, Design and Technology program focuses on developing scientific language, concepts and processes.
+This includes practices used to develop scientific knowledge, the contribution of science to society and its applications in our daily lives.
+The course aims to build scientific skills to investigate, design, experiment, record and communicate solutions and understandings in visual and digital formats.

 Health and Physical Education

-Health and Physical Education modules are designed to guide your child to develop healthy lifestyle choices.
-Different approaches are used to create awareness of and engagement in making positive lifestyle choices.
+The Health and Physical Education modules are designed to guide and develop healthy lifestyle choices.
+Different approaches are used to create awareness of, and engagement in, making positive lifestyle choices.

 Requirements